TandonDevOps/IndraABM/tutorial/tutorial_video_script.md

 For example, we use those props and we want them to take effect in the model.
-Let's look at the function, the input is 'mdl.Model' `show the class Basic that return to the main function`
+Let's look at the function, the input is 'mdl.Model' `show the class 'Basic' that return to the main function`

 We can see that 'mdl' is 'lib.Model'
-`show that mdl is lib.Model in the first several lines, and than show the function in model.py in lib`
+`scroll up and show that mdl is lib.Model in the first several lines` `click into model.py in lib and find the funtcion 'handle_props'`

 Then we can find it from 'model.py' in lib.
 Inside the class 'Model', there is function call 'handle_props'.
 It defines how the model handle the props.Therefore, we can define how the model use the props as input by overriding the function in our model.

+`copy the following code to replace the class 'Basic'`
 ```
-class Segregation(mdl.Model):
+class Basic(mdl.Model):
     """
     Thomas Schelling's famous model of neighborhood segregation.
     """